raccoon-lang/raccoon/docs/language/DIVERGENCE.md

 - Declaration

-    - Declaration of classes and functions work a bit different in Raccoon.
+    - Declaration of variables, classes and funcions must be statically determinable

-        Because Raccoon needs to determine a class and function at compile-time, it doesn't support dynamic loading of classes or functions the way Python does.
+        Because Raccoon needs to determine a class, function and variable at compile-time, it doesn't support dynamic loading of variables, classes or functions the way Python does.
 It also doesn't provide a lot of hooks found in builtin module

 - Type annotations